-Since its release in 2014, the Gibson J15 has steadily risen through the ranks of acoustic guitar leaders.
-Initially mistaken for a cheaper version of the J45, its uniqueness quickly emerged, and it has a devoted following of its own.
-The blend of North American tonewoods produces a unique sound that is rich and warm, simple to play, and full of personality.
+Since its release in 2014, the Gibson J15 has steadily climbed the ladder of acoustic guitar greats.
+It was initially confused for a less expensive J45, but its distinctiveness soon became apparent, and it now has a devoted following of its own.
+The combination of North American frequent usage creates a distinctive sound that is warm and rich, easy to play and bursting with personality.

 Key specifications of Gibson J15